Gargoyle & Crested Gecko Care Sheet

 Temperature & Heating

 Average day time high temperatures in New Caledonia average~75F in winter and ~86F in the summer, with a night time drop of around 12 degrees year-round.
-We keep our gargs and cresties at around 75F during the summer and up to 70F during the winter with nigh time drops of about 5-7F.
-Our gecko room has its own air conditioner and humidifier, so we can make adjustments as needed to maintain consistent temperature and humidity ranges in the room.
+We keep our gargs and cresties at a room temp of 75F with highs of around 78F-80F during the summer and with a high of about 73F during the winter with night time drops of about 5-7F degrees.
+Our gecko room has its own air conditioner, heater and humidifier, so we can make adjustments as needed to maintain consistent temperature and humidity ranges in the room.
+We do not use heat lamps with our cresties or gargs, but you can provide a basking spot ~85F.
+Yopu must ensure that your gecko can get away from the heat source while providing a temperature gradient so they can regulate their temperature.

 Always use a thermostat when using any kind of heat-generating device.
 I like Inkbird brand thermostats and use them on my incubators, but do not use the wifi features myself.

-Though nocturnal, additional UVB lighting can help bring out the natural behaviors and synthesize D3.
-In the wild, UV light
+Though nocturnal, additional UVB lighting can help bring out natural behaviors and color, and synthesize D3.
+In the wild, much of the UV light gets filtered out as it descends to the forest floor, so when using one, make sure to use a light intended for tropical and forest dwelling species.

 Food and water